inanimatestructure--/PhoneNumberList/README.md

 # And run the below commands in Powershell.
 I'll make a bash file for linux and mac eventually.
     ./run.bat

 # Then just sit back and wait a bit, it takes a while.
+You'll end up with a file called gp_phone_list.csv in the same folder.